mxstbr/mxstbr.com/pages/thoughts/my-dream-styling-react-apps.md

 export default ({ children }) => <BlogPost meta={meta}>{children}</BlogPost>

 As the co-creator of styled-components I have spent the past four years thinking about styling React components.
+Prompted by a lot of conversations and inspirations I have a new dream.

-Prompted by a lot of conversations and inspiration I have a new dream of styling my React applications:
+It looks like this:

 ```JS
 <div